 What happens if I don’t take breaks between peptide cycles?

 Running continuous cycles leads to receptor desensitization (diminishing returns), increased side effect risk, potential hormonal dysregulation, and potentially longer recovery time when you finally do stop.
+Research shows that receptor downregulation compounds over time—the longer you go without a break, the longer recovery takes.

 Can I take shorter breaks if I use lower doses?